Verónica Riveros

 Hilda Verónica Riveros Izquierdo (born 23 April 1987), known as Verónica Riveros, is a Paraguayan professional footballer who plays as a centre back for Brazilian Série A1 club Avaí FC and the Paraguay women's national team.
+She was also a member of the national under-20 team.

 International career

 Riveros represented Paraguay at the 2006 South American U-20 Women's Championship.
-At senior level, she played four Copa América Femenina editions (2006, 2010, 2014 and 2018).
+At the senior level, she played four Copa América Femenina editions (2006, 2010, 2014 and 2018).